Ruby6699/python/README.md

         print("The result of taking the remainder of 20 is: {}".format(left)) deal(10,20,30,40,50)
 ```
-8.By defining a calculator function, call the function passing in 3 parameters, 2 are the numbers to calculate and 1 is the type of calculation.
+8. By defining a calculator function, call the function passing in 3 parameters, 2 are the numbers to calculate and 1 is the type of calculation.
 The calculation types are: 【1】add 【2】subtract 【3】multiply 【4】divide.
 According to the parameters, select the corresponding operation and return the value of the operation.
 ```